oscarpalmer/shelf/README.md

 ### Blob & Session

 Blob is a container class for parameter storage.
-The Session class shares the same method names
+The Session class shares the same method names.

 ```php
 # Constructor